Lilli Hasche

 • 20.07.2023

 Talk Ethnografie als Methode (in) der Rechtswissenschaft at the 63.
-Junge Tagung Öffentliches Recht in Hamburg.
+Junge Tagung Öffentliches Recht, University of Hamburg

 • 23.10.2018

 Talk Anbau, Handel, Verarbeitung, Prüfung und Qualitätsstandards von Baumwolle.
-Welche Rolle hat Bremen heute?
-[Cultivation, trade, processing, testing and quality standards of cotton.
-The role of Bremen today?] as part of the theme-centered semester on Global Cotton together with Dr. Axel Drieling, Faserinstitut Bremen.
+Welche Rolle hat Bremen heute? with Dr. Axel Drieling at the theme-centered Semester on Global Cotton, Faserinstitut Bremen.

 • 19.10.2018